 And long before a child learns to read and write, he has already embarked on the path to literacy.
 Playing with a book, pointing to a sign or scribbling on a piece of paper – all of these are signs of emergent literacy.

-Research shows that when adults create rich language and literacy environments and respond to a preschool child’s communication in specific ways, they can boost that child’s emergent language and literacy development and increase the likelihood of future academic success.
+Research shows that when adults create rich language and literacy environments and respond to a child’s communication in specific ways, they can boost that child’s emergent language and literacy development and increase the likelihood of future academic success.
 And the adults with the greatest potential to help are the most important ones in that child’s life: his parents and caregivers, including child care providers and early childhood educators (ECEs).

 How Hanen Helps

 Whether a child is developing typically or has a language delay, there is so much that parents and educators can do to promote not only his language and early literacy development, but to encourage him to be an active, confident communicator.